OZEV eligible Solar compatible

 Installation, Safety And Compliance

 Installation day with Pod Point typically involves a straightforward process, where the charger is professionally installed by a certified engineer.
 Pod Point uses a network of certified installers across the UK, ensuring a professional service and extra peace of mind through careful setup and thorough safety checks, such as installing a separate fuse box if needed and involving you in key decisions.
 Pod Point is also accredited for workplace chargers, demonstrating their expertise in both home and workplace charging station installations.
 The process starts with a pre-installation survey to check your home’s suitability, followed by a site check and supply confirmation.
-Once everything is ready, the charger is installed efficiently; installation generally takes around two hours, and the average lead time from ordering to installation is usually two to three weeks.
-Pod Point is noted for its clear and proactive communication, providing regular email updates after an order is placed so you feel informed throughout the process.
-Their customer service also handles grant applications and OZEV grant paperwork on behalf of eligible customers, streamlining the process and making it easier to access financial assistance.
+Once everything is ready, the charger is installed and commissioned; how long the job takes and the lead time from ordering depend on your home and installer availability.
+Pod Point’s customer service can also handle grant paperwork on behalf of eligible customers, streamlining the process and making it easier to access financial assistance.
 A qualified electrician, registered with the Competent Person Scheme and holding a chargepoint installation qualification, must install the Pod Point Solo 3.
 For safety, only Type A RCD/RCBOs are required at the source for the Solo 3, which includes 6mA DC vehicle fault protection.

 What Standard Installation Usually Includes